Basketball Drill - Take The Charge Defensive Drill

 (blue = offense, red = defense, yellow = coach or manager).

-First player in the blue line dribbles to the hoop for the lay-up.
-Stress that the offensive player must take it all the way to the hoop and make contact with the defender.
-The defender steps into the offensive player's lane, plants his/her feet with a wide stance and braces for the contact.
 Teach the defender that when the contact occurs, avoid injury by just "sitting down" on the mat, with the butt making initial contact with the floor, not the back or shoulders.
 Immediately after the contact, the defensive player pops back up quickly, the offensive player moves to back of the line, and the next blue player drives for the next contact.
-Have each player, defend 5 or 6 in a row.
+Have each player defend 3 in a row.

 Take the charge drill